For International Students

 (800) 772-1213

-Even though you are allowed to use your own driver’s license, we also recommend that you read the “Driver’s Handbook” available at the Department of Motor Vehicles (DMV) website.
-This manual will provide you with vital information about the driving rules which will help you be a responsible and safe driver in North Carolina.
-The link to the manual is on the Department of Motor Vehicles (DMV) website.
+Whether you drive with a home country license or a NC Driver’s license, it is important that you we read the “Driver’s Handbook” available at the Department of Motor Vehicles (DMV) website.
+This manual will provide you with vital information about the driving rules which will help you be a responsible and safe driver in North Carolina and beyond.
+You can find information about accessing the driver’s handbook on the website above.

 Library Services